zengbing15/lumos_doc/docs/tutorials/querytransactions.md

 id: querytransactions
 title: Query on Transactions
 ---
-Transactions are the most fundamental entities for a DApp to interact with Nervos CKB.
+> Transactions are the most fundamental entities for a DApp to interact with Nervos CKB.
 For more information about CKB transactions, see [Transaction](https://docs.nervos.org/docs/reference/transaction#docsNav) and [CKB RFC](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0019-data-structures/0019-data-structures.md#transaction).

-Lumos provides convenient query functions on transactions with the support of the `TransactionCollector` class.

-## TransactionCollector

-The [TransactionCollector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/indexer/lib/index.js#L479) class can be used to query transactions according to specific query options.
+Lumos provides the [TransactionCollector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/indexer/lib/index.js#L479) class to support querying on transactions according to specific query options.

-**Constructor**:

-(indexer: Indexer, queries: queryOptions, options?: TransactionCollectorOptions | undefined)
+## Environment

+The following examples are verified on Ubuntu 20.04.2.
+Steps on the other platforms are similar and can be adjusted accordingly.

 ## Examples